History of Kyiv (1362–1657): Late 14th century

-Upon his victory in the Battle of Blue Waters (1362/3), "Algirdas gained sole control of Kyiv and Eastern Podolia, thereby redirecting the tax revenue to Lithuania."
+Following the Battle of Blue Waters (1362/3), Algirdas gained control of Kyiv and the Duchy of Podolia.

-Vladimir Olgerdovich (Volodymyr Olherdovych) was Prince of Kiev from 1362 to 1394.
+Vladimir Olgerdovich (Volodymyr Olherdovych) was Grand Prince of Kiev from 1362 to 1394.
 During his reign, the Principality of Kiev extended across the lands of Kiev, Chernigov (modern Chernihiv), and parts of Polesia (Polissia).
-It included the cities of Zhytomyr, Vruchi, Turaŭ, Mogilev, Bryansk, Trubchevsk, Novhorod-Siverskyi, Kursk, Chernigov, Rylsk, Putyvl, Korsun, Pereiaslav, and others.
+It included the cities of Zhytomyr, Vruchi, Turaŭ, Mogilev, Bryansk, Trubchevsk, Novhorod-Siverskyi, Kursk, Chernigov, Rylsk, Putyvl, Korsun, and Pereiaslav.
 Vladimir pursued a policy aimed at the independence of the Kievan Principality and expressed the interests of local secular and ecclesiastical feudal lords.
-During this time, the Kyiv Castle was built on Zamkova Hora (Kyiv), and the Kievan prince minted his own coins.
+During this time, Kyiv Castle was built on Zamkova Hora, and the Kievan prince minted his own coins.
 During this period, nomads rarely appeared in the Kievan region.
-This contributed to the development of agriculture, trade, and crafts in the Dnieper (Dnipro) region and Kiev in particular.
+This contributed to the development of agriculture, trade, and crafts in the Dnieper region and Kiev in particular.

-Given the complex geopolitical situation of the Grand Duchy of Lithuania in 1385, the Union of Krewo was concluded between Lithuania and the Kingdom of Poland, according to which, through the dynastic marriage of the Lithuanian Grand Duke Jagiełło (Jogaila) and Queen (Note: Jadwiga was officially crowned as "King of Poland" – in regem Poloniae coronata, but her title was "Queen of Poland" - Hedvigis Dei gratia regina Poloniae.)
+Given the complex geopolitical situation of the Grand Duchy of Lithuania in 1385, the Union of Krewo was concluded between the Grand Duchy and the Kingdom of Poland, according to which, through the dynastic marriage of the Lithuanian Grand Duke Jagiełło and Queen (Note: Jadwiga was officially crowned as "King of Poland" – in regem Poloniae coronata, but her title was "Queen of Poland" - Hedvigis Dei gratia regina Poloniae.)
 Jadwiga of Poland, Jagiełło received the title of King of Poland, and Lithuania and Poland entered into a personal union.

 At a meeting in Belz in 1392, it was decided to liquidate the appanage principalities in the Ruthenian lands by exchanging lands.
 Skirgaila (previously the Duke of Trakai, 1382–1395) gave Vytautas the Great his own lands in Lithuania and the Principality of Polotsk (after 1508 the Polotsk Voivodeship).
 In return, Skirgaila Olgerdovich received the Kievan region, as well as part of Podolia and the Principality of Volhynia (Volyn').
-At the end of 1394, Prince Vladimir Olgerdovich of Kiev received a small portion of Polesia with the towns of Kopyl and Slutsk.
+At the end of 1394, Prince Vladimir Olgerdovich of Kiev received a small portion of Polesia with the towns of Kapyl and Slutsk.
 In the autumn of 1395, Skirgaila carried out a successful campaign against the Golden Horde, resulting in the annexation of Cherkasy and Zvenyhorod.

 After Skirgaila's death in 1397, Vytautas became the sole ruler of the Grand Duchy of Lithuania, while the Kievan region was ruled by Ivan Olshansky from 1397 to 1401.
 In the last years of the 14th century, the Grand Duchy of Lithuania became the most powerful state in Eastern Europe.